caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 More specifically, a `SynthDef` is the blueprint that defines a particular instance of a playing `Synth`.

-What follows are two versions of the same instrument: one that sustains until receiving an off message and another which has a specific duration.
+What follows are two versions of the same instrument: one that is **infinitely** sustaining and another expecting a **finite** duration.

 ### Sustaining Synth